ESG Disclosure Bills Introduced to States

 Corporate board diversity requirements promote an increase in diversity on corporate boards.
 Legislation that falls under the human capital management category often requires employers to submit internal compensation statistics across a variety of categories, including gender identity, race, ethnicity, and seniority.
 Additionally, some of the workforce disclosure bills also require a government agency to publish the data collected from companies onto a publicly accessible site.

-The tables below provide legislative examples of the different types of ESG disclosure bills introduced so far in 2023.
-These types of proposals will only become more and more common, especially if progressive states continue to feel like their priorities are not adequately addressed at a federal level.
-For American companies, this means that there could be a patchwork of cumbersome disclosure requirements laid out in a select number of states.
+The tables below provide legislative examples of the different types of ESG disclosure bills introduced to date in the current legislative cycle.
+These types of proposals will only become more and more common, especially if progressive states continue to feel that their priorities are not adequately addressed at a federal level.
+For U.S. companies, this means that there could be a patchwork of disclosure requirements laid out in a select number of states that make compliance across state programs costlier and less efficient.
 It is important that companies are aware of the various types of disclosure legislation happening now, so that they can be properly prepared for the future.

 An overview of introduced, and previously enacted, ESG disclosure bills can be downloaded below.